AngelicaMT97/VBA-Challenge/README.md

 # CHANLLENGE 2 - STOCK DATA ANALYSIS WITH VBA

 # Overview:

 Welcome to the Challenge 2 repository!
-This project involves an Excel file containing a database of stocks and a VBA script for analyzing and summarizing key metrics.
-The script calculates the yearly change, percentage change per year, and total volume for each stock.
+This project focuses on utilizing VBA (Visual Basic for Applications) to analyze stock data.
+The primary goal is to develop a VBA script that calculates the yearly change, percentage change per year, and the total volume of a given stock.

-Project Components:
-StockData.xlsx: The Excel file contains the dataset of stocks.
-Each sheet represents a different year, with columns for The name of the stock, Date, Open Price, High Price, Low Price, Close Price, and Volume.

-VBA Script - StockAnalysis.vba:

 # Functionality: